-Sportsbooks may allocate deposit bonuses as site credit or free bets.
-Site credit is more flexible than free bets and returns the initial stake on winning wagers.
+Sportsbooks may allocate deposit bonuses as site credit or bonus bets.
+Site credit is more flexible than bonus bets and returns the initial stake on winning wagers.

-Generally, site credit bonuses are more favorable than free bets unless the former has exorbitantly high wagering requirements.
+Generally, site credit bonuses are more favorable than bonus bets unless the former has exorbitantly high wagering requirements.

 The Match Percentage

 Not all deposit bonuses are 100% match offers.
 Sometimes the match percentage is markedly lower.
 It can be 50%, 35%, or as low as 10%.